Josie Wilson BA Hons, MA, PG Cert

-Josie joined the university in 1998 and specialises in geographical information systems (GIS.)
-She has taught on a range of undergraduate and postgraduate courses, and is a Fellow of the Royal Geographical Society, the British Cartographic Society, and the Higher Education Academy.
-Josie currently organises and chairs the Sheffield conferences as part of the Royal Town Planning Institute conference series.
+I joined the university in 1998 and specialises in geographical information systems (GIS) and my research is around active travel and the school commute.
+I have taught on a range of undergraduate and postgraduate courses, and is a Fellow of the British Cartographic Society, and the Higher Education Academy.
+I am currently Head of Planning School and organised and chaired the Sheffield conferences as part of the Royal Town Planning Institute conference series.

 2001: Post Graduate Certificate in Learning and Teaching, Sheffield Hallam University, United Kingdom